 Here are four key questions that can help you come up with an MRD strategy.

 “If you’re planning to spend your MRDs, one big consideration is managing your cash flow,” explains Hevert.
-“You may want to consider arranging to have payments sent directly to a cash management account that provides flexible access to the money with features such as checkwriting, ATM use, and online bill payment.”
+“You may want to consider having the money sent directly to a cash management or bank account that provides easy access to the money.”

-There are a few different withdrawal methods that you may want to consider to help you satisfy your MRD requirement:
+There are a few different withdrawal methods that you may want to consider to help you meet your MRD requirement:

-Annual recalculation: Generally requires annual distributions from your account based on your life expectancy.
+Annual recalculation: This approach generally requires annual distributions from your account based on your life expectancy.
 It is recalculated each year.

-Purchasing an income annuity: The purchase of an annuity can help turn your IRA assets into a stream of income payments that’s guaranteed1 for life, and take care of MRDs at the same time.2 (There are a number of limitations on the types of annuities than can be used to satisfy MRDs, so be sure to check with a tax professional.)
+Purchasing an income annuity: The purchase of an annuity can help turn your IRA assets into a stream of income payments that’s guaranteed1 for life; this takes care of MRDs at the same time.2 (There are a number of limitations on the types of annuities that can be used to satisfy MRDs, so be sure to check with a tax professional.)
 Additionally, only the amount used to purchase the annuity may satisfy your MRD requirement.
 If you have other IRA accounts, you will still need to meet required distributions for them.

 Annuities have advantages—most eliminate the need to worry about outliving your money, for one—but also drawbacks, such as the loss of access to your principal.
 Weigh the purchase of an annuity carefully, and do so in the context of a broader retirement plan.
 There are two payment options:

-- Fixed payment option: Lifetime payments remain level (although you may choose a cost-of-living adjustment to increase payments and help keep pace with, or even hedge against, inflation), and access to additional principal withdrawals is limited.
+- Fixed payment option: Lifetime payments remain level—although you may choose to pay extra for a cost-of-living adjustment (COLA) to increase payments annually and to help hedge against inflation.
+However, access to additional principal withdrawals is limited.
 You could also use a Qualified Longevity Annuity Contract (QLAC) to defer payments on a portion of your pretax assets up to age 85 to help cover expenses later in life.

 - Variable payment option: Lifetime payments vary over time, based on the performance of the underlying investments you choose.
 In some cases, additional withdrawals after purchase may be allowed.3